seud0nym/tch-gui-unhide/adguard/README.md

 The AdGuard Home DHCP Server listens on all interfaces (including the Guest networks) but can only serve addresses from a single pool.
 Therefore, devices connecting to the Guest Wi-Fi networks would be unable to acquire a valid IP address for their subnet.

 By default, this script disables dnsmasq to maximize free memory and enables the AdGuard Home DHCP server, therefore you *cannot* run Guest SSIDs.
-You can use the [`de-telstra`](https://github.com/seud0nym/tch-gui-unhide/tree/master/utilities#de-telstra) script with `-G` option to remove the Guest Wi-FI SSIDs, networks and firewall rules and zones, if you are not using Guest Wi-Fi.
+You can use the [`de-telstra`](https://github.com/seud0nym/tch-gui-unhide/tree/master/utilities#de-telstra) script (for Telstra branded devices) with `-G` option to remove the Guest Wi-FI SSIDs, networks and firewall rules and zones, if you are not using Guest Wi-Fi.

 However, if you wish or need to use Guest Wi-Fi, or if you just want to continue using dnsmasq for DHCP, you can specify the `-d` installation option, as described below.
 However, continuing to run dnsmasq for DHCP comes at the cost of consuming additional RAM, which could be an issue on devices with less memory, such as the DJA0231.